Matcha and intermittent fasting: what no one tells you

 Clear conclusion

-Ceremonial matcha does not break the fast if taken with water alone.
+Ceremonial matcha does not break a fast if consumed with only water.

 There is no solid evidence that it interferes with autophagy in that context.